sentot/BT-Analyser/readme.txt

 is quoted using a single quote (') in front, e.g., '(not p).
 General Lisp expressions involving literals, variables, function applications, quotes, backquotes and commas can be used to build an S-expression.
-However, the prototype runs in the "bt" package in which not all symbols from the standard package in ANSI Common Lisp are imported.
+However, BT Analyser runs in the "bt" package in which not all symbols from the standard package in ANSI Common Lisp are imported.